JamesCompton76/SQL_scripts/README.md

 * **ACID Transaction Management:** Encapsulates each independent delete action inside a standalone `BEGIN TRANSACTION` and `COMMIT` block.
 This approach allows the engine to continually reuse Virtual Log Files (VLFs) in the transaction log (`.ldf`), keeping the server's storage footprint lean.
 * **Defensive Exception Architecture:** Implements a robust `TRY...CATCH` framework.
 If a specific batch gets caught in a deadlock chain, the script rolls back *only* that individual 4,999-row pass and terminates gracefully, leaving all previous historically committed batches permanently written to disk.
 * **Real-Time Instrumentation:** Deploys `RAISERROR...WITH NOWAIT` execution notifications every 10 iterations.
 This bypasses standard SQL Server output buffering to stream live progress telemetry directly to the SSMS Messages tab.

+### Replication & Scale Notes
+* **Replication-Safe Design:** While a standard `TRUNCATE` is significantly faster, SQL Server flatly blocks truncations on any table published via Transactional Replication because it bypasses row-level transaction logging.
+This batch script forces granular logging, allowing the Replication Log Reader Agent to stream deletions seamlessly down to subscribers without choking.
+* **The DBA Infrastructure Alternative:** For massive enterprise tables where even chunked deletes degrade production I/O, the long-term solution shifts to the DBA domain via **Partition Switching**.
+By partitioning the table, an entire section of historical data can be swapped out into an un-replicated staging table via metadata pointers (`ALTER TABLE...
+SWITCH PARTITION`) in under 10 milliseconds, bypassing row logging entirely while remaining replication-compatible if publication flags are configured correctly.
 </details>

 <details>